Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 2. Create Actions.
 3. Script Action responses.

-### Step 1: Add a `PlayerInput` Component
+### Step 1: Add a PlayerInput Component

 Getting input directly from an Input Device is quick and convenient, but requires a separate path for each type of Device.
 That also makes it harder to later change which Device Control triggers a specific event in the game.

 Alternatively, you can use Actions as an intermediary between Devices and the in-game responses they trigger.
-The easiest way to do this is to use the [`PlayerInput`](Components.md) component.
+The easiest way to do this is to use the [`PlayerInput`](PlayerInput.md) component.
 To add this component, click the __Add Component__ button in the GameObject Inspector:

 ![Add Player Input Component](Images/AddPlayerInput.png)

 ### Step 2: Create Input Actions

-Each [`PlayerInput`](Components.md) component represents one player in the game.
+Each [Player Input Component](PlayerInput.md) represents one player in the game.
 To receive input, the component must be connected to a set of Input Actions.
 The quickest way to create a new set of Actions is to click the __Create Actions…__ button in the Inspector window for that component.
 This creates an Asset pre-populated with a default set of Input Action Maps, Input Actions, and Input Bindings.

 ![Create Actions from Player Input Component](Images/PlayerInputCreateActions.png)

 When you click the __Create Actions__ button, Unity asks you where to create the new Asset.
 Choose a name and folder inside the `Assets` folder of your Project (or just accept the defaults) and select __Okay__.
-This creates a new `.inputactions` Asset in your Project, connects it to the [`PlayerInput`](Components.md) component, and brings up the editor window for `.inputactions` files.
+This creates a new `.inputactions` Asset in your Project, connects it to the Player Input component, and brings up the editor window for `.inputactions` files.

 ![MyGameActions](Images/MyGameActions.png)